Note

 });

-As you see, I just added a CSS class to the elem
+As you can see, we added a CSS class to elem

 instead of setting CSS styles manually.